nirajktr/tsa_web_template/README.md

 - **Search for Classes**: Quickly search for any class and access detailed information such as course descriptions, schedules, and prerequisites.
 - **Find Professors**: Look up professors, view their profiles, and read reviews from other students.
 - **Responsive Design**: Optimized for all devices, ensuring a seamless experience on mobile, tablet, and desktop.
-- **Dark Mode**: Toggle between light and dark modes for a more comfortable viewing experience in different lighting conditions.

 ## Installation